 Strategic skylight placement is critical for Pennsylvania homeowners seeking to maximize the amount of natural light that enters their home throughout the changing seasons.
 In our Harrisburg climate, the sun’s path varies dramatically from summer to winter.
 South-facing skylights capture maximum light during the winter months when the sun sits lower in the sky, helping to brighten and warm homes during shorter days.
 However, these same skylights may also admit excessive heat during summer, which makes proper glazing essential.

 For balanced year-round illumination, consider installing skylights on multiple roof slopes.
 North-facing skylights provide consistent, diffuse light without harsh glare or excessive heat gain.
-East-facing installations deliver energizing morning light, while west-facing skylights extend evening illumination.
-This is especially beneficial during Pennsylvania’s dark winter afternoons.
+East-facing installations deliver energizing morning light, while west-facing skylights can extend evening illumination but often create afternoon heat gain and glare issues during summer months.

 The size and number of skylights will depend on your room’s dimensions and purpose.
 For general living spaces, multiple smaller skylights often distribute light more effectively than a single large unit.
-Kitchen skylights typically benefit from being positioned over work areas, while bathroom installations should balance privacy with illumination.
+Kitchen skylights should be positioned above work areas to provide task lighting without creating shadows.
+Bathroom installations work best when centered over shower areas or vanities.
+For bedrooms, position skylights to catch morning light while maintaining privacy from neighboring properties.

 Lowering Your Utility Bills With Skylights